-No Strategic Priority RAG Assessment We II-being Objective 4 Overall Assessment 1 Become an inclusive organisation that represents the citizens of Newport, providing equitable opportunity for people to succeed and places the citizen at the centre of decision making.
+No Strategic Priority RAG Assessment We I-being Objective 4 Overall Assessment 1 Become an inclusive organisation that represents the citizens of Newport, providing equitable opportunity for people to succeed and places the citizen at the centre of decision making.
 2 Transform our neighbourhood and community services to enable communities to make best use of land and property through community asset transfer.
 3 Deliver our organisational Climate Change Plan to become a net zero organisation by 2030.
 4 Provide fair access to the council's in-person and digital services, including digital skills training and support.
 5 Promote and improve the way in which residents and businesses can interact with the council's democratic process and decision making.
 6 Rationalise, protect, and enhance our buildings and assets enabling co-productive working environments with our strategic partners, public sector bodies and other organisations.
 7 Generate opportunities to build wealth across Newport's communities through progressive procurement of goods and services and other initiatives such as participatory budgeting.

-Key Achievements 2022/23 Key Challenges 2022/23 Launch of the Council's new Digital Strategy Sickness and Check In performance did not achieve its intended targets Commencement of the Asset Rationalisation programme Progress towards delivery Net zero carbon by 2030. • Participatory budget programme supporting community and charity organisations across Newport.
-Increasing meaningful public participation in the Council's decision-making processes.
-Launch of the Council's Participation strategy Increasing and supporting the number of staff from disabled and minority ethnic communities • Women occupy 69% of the upper quartile/highest paid jobs.
+Key Achievements 2022/23 Key Challenges 2022/23 Launch of the Council's new Digital Strategy Sickness and Check In performance did not achieve its intended targets Commencement of the Asset Rationalisation programme Progress towards delivery Net zero carbon by 2030. • Participatory budget programme supporting community and charity organisations across Newport. • Increasing meaningful public participation in the Council's decision-making processes.
+Launch of the Council's Participation strategy Increasing and supporting the number of staff from disabled and minority ethnic communities • Gender pay gap closed from 2% (21/22) to 0.4% with 69% women occupying highest paid jobs.
 Delivery of new website and review of customer contact